 William Bengen

 The 25x rule states that if you save 25 times your desired annual income during retirement, you should be able to sustain your lifestyle for 30 years.
-This rule ties directly to the 4% withdrawal rate.
-Multiply your annual income by 25.
-You can calculate the total amount you need to save to safely withdraw 4% each year throughout your retirement.
+This rule ties directly to the 4% withdrawal rate - if you multiply your annual income by 25, you can calculate the total amount you need to save to safely withdraw 4% each year throughout your retirement.

 Key Components of the 25 Times Rule